NgModules help organize an application into cohesive blocks of functionality.

 When Angular looks to inject a service for that token, it creates and delivers the instance created by the second provider.

 Every class that injects this service gets the instance created by the second provider.
 Even classes declared within the first module get the instance created by the second provider.
-This can be an unwelcome surprise.

 If Module A provides a service for token 'X' and imports a module B that also provides a service for token 'X', then Module A's service definition "wins".